steveoc64/petstore/README.md

 - The Go binary, being statically linked, is the only object needed in the container
 - The binary is named `entrypoint` in the container
 - To build the container, create a temp dir to place the contents in, and build from there
-- Set GOOS and GOARCH when building the entrypoint as the developer may be using something other than a linux box
+- Set GOOS and GOARCH when building the entrypoint
 - All runtime parameters are to be passed through using ENV vars in the docker container

 ## Misc Code Style Notes

 - Interfaces.
 Defined at the consumer end, and used as input params.
-Avoid writing code that returns an interface wherever practical.
+Avoid writing code that returns an interface wherever practical. eg - the `Database` interface is used by the `handler` .. so it is defined inside `handler`.
+The individual database implementations do not need a reference interface defined at their level.
 - Errors.
 Either - return them, or log them and handle in line.
 Dont do both.
 - Comments.
 Follow lint recommendations.
 Add a doc.go file to annotate `go doc` results.

 ## GRPC issues - form encoded data, custom headers, etc

+All of the custom grpc / rest code is in the `grpc.go` file.

 The update with form data resource is problematic with grpc - by default, the grpc gateway does not support form encoded data with a POST request.